ogupte/trope/README.md

 ```

 #### Native JS Compatability
-easily wrap native JS definitions in a Trope
+Wrap native JS definitions to use them like a Trope.
 ```javascript
 function NativeJSAnimal (name) {
     this.name = name;